adonisjs/v6-docs/content/docs/auth/verifying_user_credentials.md

 }
 ```

-- The `withAuthFinder` method accepts a hasher as the first argument.
+- The `withAuthFinder` method accepts a callback that returns a hasher as the first argument.
 We use the `scrypt` hasher in the above example.
 However, you can replace it with a different hasher.

 - Next, it accepts a configuration object with the following properties.
   - `uids`: An array of model properties that can be used to identify a user uniquely.
 If you assign a user a username or phone number, you can also use them as a UID.